MercedEnergy/SofwareEngineering/README.md

 #### Meetings
 - Organized by date of delivery
 #### Projects:
+- Meetings Projects
-- Minor projects are to be organized by date of delivery.
+Minor projects are to be organized by date of delivery.
 * Software Documentation
     - Methodology
-    - Software Requirement Specification
+    - Software Requirement Specification (?)
   * Software Name
     - Able to be deployed
     - Consist of all dependencies